 |Q: Is Austin, Texas, a good place to live? |

 A: Austin, Texas, checks several boxes when it comes to what makes a city a great place to live.
 People who live here may have their gripes (temperatures do stay in the triple digits for months during the summer), but most residents find it to be a hip, quirky, and welcoming place to live.

 3 OF THE BEST NEIGHBORHOODS IN AUSTIN, TEXAS

 Looking for the best family neighborhoods in Austin?
 Best ‘hoods for singles?
 Students?
 Young professionals?
 Retirees?
 We’ve taken housing costs, overall vibe, convenience, and things to do into consideration, so you can find the best area to live in Austin, TX, that’s perfect for you.

 Downtown Austin Map

 For those who think of Texas as the Wild West, consider Downtown Austin the saloon.
-The raucous sounds of good times and live music pour out the open windows and doors of the bars, restaurants, and venues lining the streets.
-Living downtown is convenient and cool, but it’s also especially challenging if you want an early night — which makes this area a perennial favorite for wealthy college kids and young professionals.
+The raucous sounds of good times and live music pour out of the open windows and doors of the bars, restaurants, and venues lining the streets in Downtown Austin.

 - Pick up breakfast tacos from Torchy’s Tacos

-- Kill two birds with one stone by catching a show while shoveling BBQ down your gullet at Stubb’s
+- Kill two birds with one stone by catching a show while chowing down on some BBQ at Stubb’s

 - Watch the bats take flight under the Congress Avenue Bridge